 Once the legitimate mail servers retry to send the mail, the message delivers and our system then "remembers" that server and future emails they send will not be delayed.

-How Do I Avoid Greylisitng?
+How Do I Avoid Greylisting?

 While Greylisting is an excellent anti-spam technique, some users may experience issues in the case of one-time code emails where the code expires after the Greylisting delay and becomes invalid.
 To by-pass Greylisiting for a specific sender, you can simply mark the sender as a Trusted Sender.
 You can do so by opening an email from the desired sender, and selecting the Trust Sender button from the actions menu.